kinwahlai/kinwahlai.github.io/_posts/blog/2015-07-12-auto-login-grails-functional-test.md

 }
 ~~~

-Before accessing a secured page, i call this `injectLoginCookie` method.
+Before accessing a secured page, i call `injectLoginCookie` method.
 Like the snippet below. **NOTES**: You will see this exception if you try to inject cookie to a new browser that did not go to any page yet.
-So `go "/version"` is to set the browser's currentUrl to a valid url.
+So `go "/version"` is to set the browser's currentUrl to a valid url and to avoid the exception.

 > org.openqa.selenium.WebDriverException: <unknown>: Failed to set the 'cookie' property on 'Document': Cookies are disabled inside 'data:' URLs.